Diamond Backtesting with Walk Forward Manager (BTWFMgr) EasyLanguage®

 then click on your Strategy and click on the Open button (you might need to enter a password)

-D. When the Strategy EasyLanguage window has opened
+D. When the Strategy EasyLanguage window has opened continue to Step2 below

-2. Open the Diamond BTWFMgr
+Open the Diamond BTWFMgr

 Start/Programs/Diamond Backtesting with Walk Forward Manager (BTWFMgr)/Backtesting with Walk Forward Manager (BTWFMgr)

-3. Click on the "Strategy Preparation" button (or File/Strategy Preparation)
+Click on the "Strategy Preparation" button (or File/Strategy Preparation)

-c) Click on the "Load from Clipboard" button
+d) Click on the "Load from Clipboard" button

-d) Confirm the modification - click on YES
+e) Confirm the modification - click on YES

-f) Click on "Modify Strategy"
+g) Click on the "Modify Strategy" buitton

 To select/de-select a variable double click on that line - and the X will appear/disappear

-6. The click on the Modify button
+Finally click on the "Modify" button

-7. A new Strategy input parameter has been added: nBTWFMgrExport
+A new Strategy input parameter has been added: nBTWFMgrExport

 The following modes are available: